• Skip to primary navigation

 Samantha Jones

-Samantha Jones is a junior from Brownsville, TX.
+Samantha Jones is a senior from Brownsville, TX.
 In pursuit of her aspirations to have a career in the aerospace industry and work for the Department of Defense, Samantha maintains several leadership roles on campus.
 Aside from VSCL, she is a part of the AggieSat Laboratory.
-Within AggieSat Laboratory, Samantha acts as Outreach Co-Manager, Shadow Corp Lead, and was a member of one of the

-rover building teams.
+Within AggieSat Laboratory, Samantha acts as Shadow Corp Director and has previously held positions such as Outreach Co-Manager and TMS member for both rover building teams.
 She was also the 23-24 Outreach Co-Chair for SWE.

+Most recently, Samantha has taken on the role of Socials Director for Women in Geosciences, an organization she has been part of since Fall 2024.
 Lastly, she works for the K-12 Outreach Program known as Spark!
 Samantha is extremely passionate about aeronautics and space exploration and is ecstatic to use the knowledge she acquires at VSCL to propel her career and set herself apart.

 Katelyn Lancaster